nacn-workshop/network-automation-lab/docs/ansible.md

 templating syntax.
 In this case, the `ansible_hostname` variable will be replaced with the variable we manually specified in our `host_vars` file for our EOS device, resulting in a single config command of "hostname set-by-ansible" as it would be typed by hand on the device CLI.

+# Using a template to set multiple configuration lines

 Let's make these even more interesting.
 Suppose we would like to configure more than just a single configuration line?
 We could continue to grow our playbook file by adding additional lines to our `eos_config` module arguments, but it would make more sense to move those lines to their own file so that we don't have to change the playbook directly.
-All that is requried to do this is to change the "lines:" argument to "src:" and point that to a template file somewhere:
+All that is requried to do this is to change the "lines:" argument to "src:" and point that to a template file
+somewhere:

 ```yaml
 - hosts: eos